michaeldorado/capstone/README.md

 - From the plotted chart we can visualize the future trend, 2023 through 2035, is a positive trend, with a (m = 25).

 ## Pytorch Time Series Forecasting Findings
-- The Mean Squared Error (MSE) on the testing data was approximately 0.277397.
+- The Mean Squared Error (MSE) on the testing data was approximately The Mean Squared Error (MSE) on the testing data was approximately 213125136.
 - From the plotted chart we can visualize the trend of the number of predicted AFS over the years 2023 through 2035.
 It is a positive with a (m = 0.1).

 ## Considerations